 To read more here: How to: Furoshiki (Japanese Fabric Wrapping), 1 Million Women.

-What do others do to make celebrations more sustainable?
+What do you make celebrations more sustainable?